fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-2-5-singapore-Arcteryx-shopping.md

 + Specialized Designs: Many of their products, such as jackets for mountaineering, skiing, or urban wear, are highly specialized for specific activities.
 The tailored functionality of each piece justifies the higher price point for those who need gear that performs under specific conditions.

 ### Where can you buy Arcteryx in Singapore at the best price?

+Surprise - it won't be in any typical [mall](https://fromhktosg.github.io/shopping-in-singapore/).

 Campus Corner (Bugis) is one of the top places in Singapore to find Arcteryx products at competitive prices.
 This specialty store is a hidden gem for outdoor enthusiasts, offering a curated selection of high-quality outdoor gear from premium brands like Arcteryx.
 What makes it amazing is not just the extensive product range but the exceptional customer service and knowledgeable staff, who can help you choose the perfect gear based on your specific needs.
 Whether you’re prepping for a hiking trip or braving Singapore’s unpredictable weather, Campus Corner’s offerings are designed to cater to both functionality and style.